Years for Planets?

 Dividing the Year

-These planetary days are used in a few different time lord techniques in Hellenistic astrology.
-Probably the simplest and most intuitive use is given by Firmicus Maternus in Chapter 29 of Book II of the Mathesis, and divides the native’s year following one’s birthday.
-As Firmicus explained it, it seems that we start with the ruler of the annual profection (explanation of profections can be found here), also called the lord of the year, and proceed from one planet to the next based on their order in the natal chart from that planet.
+These planetary days are used in a few different Hellenistic time lord techniques.
+Probably the simplest and most intuitive use is given by Firmicus Maternus in Chapter 29 of Book II of the Mathesis.
+Maternus uses them to divide the native’s year (birthday to birthday).
+We start with the ruler of the annual profection (click for an article on profections).
+The ruler of the annual profection is also called the lord of the year.
+From the lord of the year. we proceed from one planet to the next based on their order in the natal chart.

 I will only use one example of this technique, as it can be time consuming to lay out.
-However, once you’ve laid out the days the planetary rulership switches over the course of year it is done and can be referred to throughout the year, giving a nice understanding of the timing for the manifestation of different planets and their indications for that year.
+However, once you’ve laid out the days of the year when rulership switches, you can reference it throughout the year.
+It provides a nice map of the timing for the manifestation of different planetary indications for that year.

 I leave you with a quote from Firmicus Maternus on the interpretation of the day activations from Mathesis, Book II, Ch.
 29, #2 (Holden trans., 2011):